lukfel/ng-scaffold/README.md

 ## Documentation
 ### Introduction
-This library provides a basic scaffold for modern web and mobile applications including ui elements such as header, sidebar, drawer, footer, etc. Simply wrap your ``<router-outlet></router-outlet>`` with the ``<lf-container> ... </lf-container>`` component and pass the desired configs to personalize the scaffold.
+This library provides a basic scaffold for modern web and mobile applications including ui elements such as header, sidebar, drawer, footer, etc. Simply wrap your ``<router-outlet></router-outlet>`` with the ``<lf-container> ... </lf-container>`` element and pass the desired configs to personalize the scaffold.

+* Demo page:

 ### Setup
 #### Installation